Gives hair a refreshed, clean feeling

 The Ingredients: Mostly natural nourishment, but contains sulfates

-Lush's Wasabi Shan Kui Shampoo features a variety of different organic and plant-based ingredients.
-Wasabi and horseradish both stimulate the scalp and increase hair growth, fresh lemon juice brightens and boosts shine, and fair trade olive oil smooths hair.
+Lush's Wasabi Shan Kui Shampoo features a variety of different organic and plant-based ingredients, such as wasabi and horseradish.
+Horseradish, like wasabi, is thought to both stimulate the scalp and increase hair growth, but more research is needed.
+It also contains other hair-loving ingredients like fresh lemon juice and fair trade olive oil.

 The downside is that this shampoo contains sodium laureth sulfate and magnesium sulfate.
-Sulfates are used in shampoos to create a lather and rid hair of oil and dirt, but they are controversial due to the potential for dryness and irritation.
+Sulfates are used in shampoos to create a lather and rid hair of oil and dirt, but they are controversial due to the potential for dryness and irritation, though it's been found that unless your skin and scalp are particularly sensitive, they should be safe to use.
 Lush writes on their website that their products are “formulated with the smallest percentage of sulfates possible,” so this one isn't a dealbreaker if your hair is able to tolerate this ingredient to some degree.

 The Results: Shiny hair and a clean scalp